 Should you?
 I feel the answer is a resounding yes.

-I had never brined anything until a couple of years ago but I'm now a HUGE believer in it, particularly for pork and poultry.
+I had never brined anything until a few years ago but I'm now a HUGE believer in it, particularly for pork and poultry.
+As a matter of fact, I'm such a believer in it now that we make and sell our own brine.
+It's called "Not Just For Turkey" and it's amazing for any form of pork and poultry.

 |Bone-in chops are my favorite, but I can't always find the thick ones I prefer.|